harlanhaskins/Personal-Site/about/index.md

 title: About Me
 ---

-Hi, I'm Harlan Haskins, and I'm a software developer in Cupertino, California.
+Hi, I'm Harlan Haskins, and I'm a software developer in Rochester, New York.

-I primarily write in Objective-C for iOS, but I've been known to dabble in Python, C, Haskell, and Java.
+I primarily write in Objective-C, Swift, and Python but I've been known to dabble in Haskell, C, and Java.

 I attend [RIT](http://www.rit.edu), where I'm pursuing a Bachelor's degree in Computer Science.
 I'm a member of